ligon/fooddatacentral/README.md

 # FDC Ingredients

-We can also look up the ingredients for many foods in the FDC:
+We can also look up the ingredients for many foods (specifically Survey Foods) in the FDC:

     fdc.ingredients(apikey,id)